abrdn Private Equity Opportunities Trust

 Market backdrop – misplaced caution?

-It has been a somewhat perplexing period for private equity strategies.
-Despite their often resilient – or even at times impressive – NAV returns, the market has seemingly fled from the sector, placing many trusts on some of their widest discounts in recent memory.
+It appears to have been a somewhat perplexing period for private equity strategies.
+Despite their potentially resilient NAV returns, the market has seemingly fled from the sector, placing many trusts on some of their widest discounts in recent memory.

 Private equity trust demand has been impacted by valuation uncertainty.

-The question permeating the sector is: why?
+A reasonable question is: why?
 Many private equity managers and professional investors remain bullish on the outlook for their investments, with some trusts initiating share buybacks for the first time in order to capitalise on their discount.

-The most obvious reason is higher interest rates.
-2022 saw the start of a period of rapidly rising interest rates across the developed world, as central banks tried to tackle spiralling inflation, which increased the cost of capital applied to investments of all kinds.
-As a result, investors became increasingly concerned about the accuracy of the valuations for unlisted companies, which report less frequently and this was compounded by the falls in global equity markets, which sold off ubiquitously in the face of increasing inflation expectations and rising interest rates as central banks sought to choke off inflation (these rises increased the opportunity cost of, and discount rates applied to, higher risk assets).
+One possible reason could be higher interest rates.
+2022 saw the start of a period of rapidly rising interest rates across the developed world, which has increased the cost of capital applied to investments of all kinds.
+Against this backdrop, investors appear to have become increasingly concerned about the accuracy of the valuations for unlisted companies, which report less frequently – fears that may have been compounded by the falls in global equity markets, which sold off ubiquitously in the face of increasing inflation expectations and the responses of central banks.

 Smoke but no fire?